-Which is acne vulgaris in adults or which does not go away after puberty.
+This is the same as acne vulgaris except that it affects adults and acne vulgaris does not go away after puberty.

 - Acne ectopia or hidradenitis supperativa:

-A form where pimples in the groin or armpits are caused by an inflammation of the hair follicles as opposed to the sebaceous glands.
+A type in which pimples in the groin or armpits are caused by an inflammation of the hair follicles as opposed to the sebaceous glands.